 In the wake of the devastating fire at Notre Dame Cathedral in Paris, here at Intellis, we have been interested in learning about some of the vital factors that allowed the French Fire Brigade to act quickly, salvaging the main structure and many historical artifacts after two-thirds of the roof along with the delicate spire were destroyed in a fire earlier this week.

 The French Fire Brigade (Sapeurs-Pompiers de Paris) had run drills at Notre Dame to prepare for a potential calamity.
-These emergency response drills were carried out regularly and proved absolutely critical for saving the cathedral's primary structure and many of the historical artifacts inside.
+These emergency response drills were carried out regularly and proved critical for saving the cathedral's primary structure and many historical artifacts.

 Technology also helped firefighters control and eventually put out the blaze.
 Firefighters used a robot equipped with tank-type treads and a camera to pull hoses into the cathedral and aim water at the flames.
 They also used aerial drones to obtain a better view of the situation.
 They used thermal imaging to more accurately detect where the inferno was blazing most intensely, allowing firefighters to target the most critical areas first.